 Personal Trading.
-BBH, including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, face conflicts of interest when transacting in securities for their own accounts because they could benefit by trading in the same securities as the Funds, which could have an adverse effect on the Funds.
-However, the Investment Adviser has implemented policies and procedures concerning personal trading by BBH Partners and employees.
-The policy and procedures are intended to prevent BBH Partners and employees from trading in the same securities as the Funds.
-However, BBH, including the Investment Adviser, has implemented policies and procedures concerning personal trading by BBH Partners and procedures are intended to prevent BBH Partners and employees.
-The policies and procedures concerning personal trading by BBH policies and procedures are intended to prevent BBH Partners and employees.
-The policies and procedures are intended to prevent BBH Partners and employees.
-The policies and procedures are intended to prevent BBH Partners and employees.
-The policies and procedures are intended to prevent BBH Partners and employees.
-The policies and procedures are intended to prevent BBH Partners and employees.
-The policies and procedures are intended to prevent BBH Partners and employees.
-The policies and procedures are intended to prevent BBH Partners and employees.
+BBH, including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, face conflicts of interest when transacting in securities for their own accounts because they could benefit by trading in the same securities as the Fund, which could have an adverse effect on the Fund.
+However, BBH, including the Investment Adviser, has implemented policies and procedures concerning personal trading by BBH Partners and employees.
+The policies and procedures are intended to prevent BBH Partners and employees with access to Fund material non-public information from trading in the same securities as the Fund.

 Gifts and Entertainment.
-From time to time, employees of BBH, including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, may receive gifts and/or entertainment from clients, intermediaries, or service providers to the Funds or BBH, including the Investment Adviser, which could have the appearance of affecting or may potentially affect the judgment of the employees, or the manner in which they conduct business.
-The Investment Adviser has implemented policies and procedures concerning gifts and entertainment to mitigate any impact on the judgment of BBH Partners and employees.
-BBH, including the Investment Adviser, has implemented policies and procedures concerning gifts any impact on the judgment of BBH Partners and employees.
+From time to time, employees of BBH, including the Investment Adviser, and any of their respective partners, principals, directors, officers, employees, affiliates or agents, may receive gifts and/or entertainment from clients, intermediaries, or service providers to the Fund or BBH, including the Investment Adviser, which could have the appearance of affecting or may potentially affect the judgment of the employees, or the manner in which they conduct business.
+BBH, including the Investment Adviser, has implemented policies and procedures concerning gifts and entertainment to mitigate any impact on the judgment of BBH Partners and employees.

-ADDITIONAL FEDERAL TAX INFORMATION October 31, 2021 (unaudited)
+ADDITIONAL FEDERAL TAX INFORMATION October 31, 2022 (unaudited)

-The Fund hereby designates \$708,659 as an approximate amount of capital gain dividend for the purpose of dividends paid deduction.
+The Fund hereby designates \$15,725,957 as an approximate amount of capital gain dividend for the purpose of dividends paid deduction.

-In January 2022, shareholders will receive Form 1099-DIV, which will include their share of qualified dividends distributed during the calendar year 2021.
+In January 2023, shareholders will receive Form 1099-DIV, which will include their share of qualified dividends distributed during the calendar year 2022.
 Shareholders are advised to check with their tax advisers for information on the treatment of these amounts on their individual income tax returns.